Vaios0x/EIPs/README.md

 Consider any document not published at <https://eips.ethereum.org/> as a working paper.
 Additionally, consider published EIPs with a status of "draft", "review", or "last call" to be incomplete drafts, and note that their specification is likely to be subject to change.

+When citing an EIP in academic or technical documentation, please use the canonical URL format for consistency and accessibility.

 ## Validation and Automerging

 All pull requests in this repository must pass automated checks before they can be automatically merged: